Death of Diana, Princess of Wales: The crash

 At 00:23 CEST (22:23 UTC), Paul lost control of the car at the entrance to the Pont de l'Alma underpass.
-The car reportedly struck a white Fiat, swerved to the left of the two-lane carriageway and collided head-on with the 13th column that supported the roof.
-It was travelling at an estimated speed of 105 km/h – more than twice the 50 km/h speed limit of the tunnel.
-It then spun, hit the stone wall of the tunnel backwards and finally came to a stop.
-The impact caused substantial damage, particularly to the front half of the vehicle, as there was no guard rail to prevent this.
+The car reportedly struck a white Fiat Uno, swerved to the left of the two-lane carriageway and collided head-on with the 13th column that supported the roof.
+The Mercedes driven by Paul was travelling at an estimated speed of 105 km/h – more than twice the 50 km/h speed limit of the tunnel.
+The vehicle then spun, hit the stone wall of the tunnel backwards and finally came to a stop.
+The impact caused substantial damage, particularly to the front half of the vehicle, as there was no guard rail to mitigate collisions.
 Witnesses arriving shortly after the crash reported smoke.
 They also reported that photographers on motorcycles "swarmed the Mercedes sedan before it entered the tunnel".